Watch this video for the latest update to searching and sorting.

 Your search results in recalls can be sorted, ascending or descending, using four different sorting tools

-Due sorts by the date that each recall is next scheduled to be placed into the PRACTICE tab by the spaced-repetition algorithm.
+Due for practice sorts by the date that each recall is next scheduled to be placed into the PRACTICE tab by the spaced-repetition algorithm.
 This sort can be used to find the next recalls which will soon be due for practice should you want to practice a bunch of these and get ahead of the schedule.

-Grade sorts by the average star rating you have given for all the practices you've done for each individual recall.
+Average star rating sorts by the average star rating you have given for all the practices you've done for each individual recall.
 This is wonderful if you want to find the recalls that you have been struggling with the most and take them into an extra practice session.

 How to perform bulk actions on selected recalls